kh-w/mnist_fashion_m01/README.md

 |8|Bag|
 |9|Ankle boot|

 According to Zalando Research, they seek to replace mnist dataset by the fashion_mnist dataset for those who want to benchmark their image recognition algorithms.
+Since most CNNs work almost equally well on traditional mnist dataset, this replacement is beneficial to those who want to test out their CNN.

 # Compare fashion_mnist to mnist
 To compare the predictability of mnist and fashion_mnist, a simple neural network is useful.
+Using the following neural network: